 - 18mm f2 (27mm f3) – A nice, small, wide angle pancake lens.

 I don’t really recommend full frame for travel, because they are bigger and the lens selection or range just isn’t as versatile.
-But if you’re into specializing and need the extra quality boost, these are the best available:
+But if you’re into specializing and need the extra quality boost, these are the best available for traveling!

 - Sony A7 III – 24.2MP – Sony keeps improving their full frame cameras every year.
 This latest one has a good 5 stop image stabilization, complete silent mode(no more of that shutter click ruining a moment), and great sharp image quality!